AnttiKotiranta/Recordz-RoR/README.md

 <b>Once logged in:</b>
 Adding a new band, artist or record is easy.
 Just head to the Records, Artists or Bands page and click the New record/artist/band button.
 Fill out the form and it's done!

 Records can be added to own collection by heading to Records page.
-Find the record you wish to add and open the records own page, click the Add Record to Collection button and it's done.
+Find the record you wish to add and click the name of the wanted record.
+There you will find an Add Record to Collection button, click it and you have the record in your collection.

 Users can edit their bio, collection and delete usership in their own page.

 <h2>Testing & Datamodel</h2>
 More info about the testing will be added later.

 <b>Datamodel<b>
 <br>
 [![yuml](http://yuml.me/4bbf8bae)]